chrisfrank/rack-reducer/README.md

 Rack::Reducer
 ==========================================
 Safely map URL params to database filters, in any Rack app.
-If your users need to filter data by making HTTP requests, this gem can help.
+If your users need to filter or sort data by making HTTP requests, this gem can help.

 If you're working in Rails, note that Rack::Reducer solves the same problem as [Platformatec][1]’s excellent [HasScope][2].
 Unlike HasScope, Rack::Reducer